Kitware/CMake/Help/manual/cmake-packages.7.rst

 Creating Relocatable Packages
 -----------------------------

+A relocatable package must not reference absolute paths of files on the machine where the package is built that will not exist on the machines where the package may be installed.

 Packages created by :command:`install(EXPORT)` are designed to be relocatable, using paths relative to the location of the package itself.
 When defining the interface of a target for ``EXPORT``, keep in mind that the include